mogtofu33/docker-compose-drupal/README.md

 This stack is meant to be used as a one Drupal 8 project only quick setup and run.

-The purpose is to give flexibility in managment, try to rely as much as possible on offcial tools to avoid any new custom patterns.
+The purpose is to give flexibility in management, try to rely as much as possible on official tools to avoid any new custom patterns.
 If you have to learn the meta tool instead of the tool, then it's not a good one...
 This stack is not a one line command but more for users with a good dev-op level and knowledge on each technology used.